 Let's face it; hosting Thanksgiving dinner can be intimidating.
 But the good news is that it does not have to be.
 Whether you are feeding 6 people or 20, follow these 8 tips to make this year's Thanksgiving stress-free, enjoyable, and, most importantly, fun!

-Thanksgiving this year may look a little different.
-But these tips will help make it stress-free regardless of how many people you are feeding.
-Over the years, I have planned Thanksgiving dinner for as few as 4 people and as many as 25 and used the following tips to ensure that I enjoyed the day as much as everyone who sat around me at the table.
+The following tips will help make it stress-free regardless of how many people you feed.
+Over the years, I have planned Thanksgiving dinner for as few as 4 people and as many as 25 and used the following tips to ensure that I enjoyed the day as much as everyone who was eating the feast with me.

-The key to a stress-free Thanksgiving dinner is to have a plan which starts with creating the menu.
-Most importantly, create the menu several weeks before the big day.
-This will allow enough time to finalize the menu and to minimize stress,
+The key to a stress-free Thanksgiving dinner is to have a plan.
+Start by creating a menu.
+Most importantly, plan the menu several weeks before the big day.
+This will allow enough time to finalize it, which minimizes stress.

 - Include a variety of colorful dishes.
 Typical dishes that are often served include: